#1 Experiencing Canada

 The flight was good, though we had lunch served after 4 pm because of air turbulences.
 I watched two impressive films to pass the time: They shall not grow old, a documentary film on the First World War with young men shyly smiling at the camera totally unaware of what was to come.
 The landscape was devastated with flooded trenches and corpses everywhere.
 The other film I watched was The Drawer Boy, a wonderful story of recollection of memories prompted by story-telling.

-At Calgary I had booked an Airbnb whose owner, a guy originally from Cameron, kindly toured me around the area on my arrival.
+At Calgary I had booked an Airbnb whose owner, a guy originally from Cameroon, kindly toured me around the area on my arrival.
 He showed me the nearest shopping centre and the train station and waited for me in the car while I was doing my first shopping at the local supermarket.
 In twenty-four hours I collected a monthly bus pass, and three cards: one for the supermarket, one for the Central Library and one for the gym.
 Unfortunately, I could not attend the university or access their resources as I did not have a student visa.
 It was issued, eventually, but I had to leave the country to collect it at the border, that is, go back to the UK or go to the US.
 I gave up and looked for other options in town.
 The Airbnb was comfortable and clean.
 I could cook my food, which was great for my ongoing anti-diabetic diet.
 The Wi-Fi connection was good though the landowner kept changing the password at first.
-In the living room there was a big clock with the time set on Cameron time zone and three identical pictures of him in a dark suit.
+In the living room there was a big clock with the time set on Cameroon time zone and three identical pictures of him in a dark suit.
 The weather was fine most of the time with unpredictable changes.
 What the weather forecast called a ‘breeze’ could be sudden gusts of wind that brought heavy dark clouds and possibly a storm.
 But you would never know as the wind might play its tricks sweeping the darkness away, instead, and making the fierce summer sun shine again.

 What struck me at first was the vast horizon, the boundless landscape and never ending straight roads, that looked like motorways to me.
 The sky was amazing, wide and unsettled, in constant change.
 I took photos of the area, which was a working class area, with its small wooden houses and neat lawns or gardens on the front.
 Another thing that impressed me were the electrical disguised boxes, that is, they were not in dull grey or black but painted in bright colours with figurative or abstract images.